The Science of Charcoal: How Charcoal is Made and How Charcoal Works

 Because charcoal burns hotter, cleaner, and more evenly than wood, it was used by smelters for melting iron ore in blast furnaces, and blacksmiths who formed and shaped steel.

 Commercial production was first done in pits covered with dirt by specially trained craftsmen called colliers.
+Yes, your friend named Collier probably had an ancestor who made charcoal for a living.
 Below is Part 1 a great video sequence by Van Wagner about how colliers made hardwood charcoal in Pennsylvania from the 1600s to the mid 1800s, and how you can do it yourself if you are so inclined.
 Click here for Part 2, Part 3, and Part 4.

 Hardwood lump charcoal

 Patented in 1897 by Ellsworth Zwoyer, the briquet really took off when, in the 1920s, Henry Ford, in collaboration with Thomas Edison and EB Kingsford, made lots of them from sawdust and wood scraps from Ford's Detroit auto plants.
-Cars were made in part of wood in those days.
+Cars bodies were made with a lot of wood in those days.
 So Ford not only brought the world affordable cars, he created an industry that made backyard barbecue easy.